 Your loan funds will be deposited to your bank account, within the first week of school, after tuition, fees, books and equipment are deducted.
 Federal Regulations prohibit disbursing loans until actively enrolled in school.
 Your Health Profession Student Loan will be a credit on your fee sheet.
 If you are due a refund, the Accounting Office will process a refund to be directly deposited.

 Q. How will I know if all my money has arrived in time for registration?

 You may check to see if your funds are here at Student-NetPartner.
 To sign in, you will need your ID (SS#) & password.
 You may also contact the financial aid office.
 We will receive the funds a week before the first day of class.

 If you were notified by Admissions that you are receiving an Academic Scholarship, know that it will be a credit on your fee sheet at Fall semester registration.

 Q. Can my budget be increased with the birth of a child?
 Is it increased for each additional child?

 Yes, a budget adjustment can be made if you have a child.
 We can increase your rent budget up to $925.
 Also increased are your food, utilities budget and transportation budget.
 We can add health insurance to your budget for your family as well as any medical expenses.
 Your spouse is expected to contribute to the household earnings and pay their share.
-Federal regulations prohibit us from increasing your budget for additional children.
 These budget exceptions are made to help provide for just one or multiple children.
-We do not add additional adjustments for additional children.
 Child daycare expenses can be added to the budget for each child with proper documentation from a childcare provider and proof that your spouse is employed.
 These budget exceptions are added based on the number of months you are attending classes.